INSTALL PLUGIN [IF NOT EXISTS] plugin_name SONAME 'plugin_library'

 values without a server restart.

-Before MySQL 5.1.33, a plugin is started with each option set to its default value.
+Before MySQL 5.1.33, a plugin was started with each option set to its default value.

 INSTALL PLUGIN also loads and initializes the plugin code to